 (V) All entries are coded, with identifying information removed from the text so the work is judged anonymously.
 At no stage of the process – and in no discussion either in or outside the judging rooms – should jury members speculate on, or reveal, any names of participating journalists, newsrooms or publications.

-(VI) If PrepCom members or judges recognise they are personally involved in submitted work, through either a personal or professional relationship, they must declare their interest openly at the beginning of any discussions on the work.
+(VI) If the jury members recognise they are personally involved in submitted work, through either a personal or professional relationship, they must declare their interest openly at the beginning of any discussions on the work.

-After the Panel of Judges makes the first preliminary shortlist, cartoonists can be contacted for additional material.
+After the Panel of Judges chooses the first preliminary shortlist, cartoonists can be contacted for additional material.

 If you have any questions or want to recommend projects you have seen, email us at [email protected]